 - A second staff member (i.e. one who did not translate the interview) who is fluent in the local language should listen to the entire audio file while reading the English transcript.
 The quality of the first three transcripts per transcriber/translator will be checked in this manner to determine that the quality of translation is sufficient.
 If the quality is insufficient, the IOR or designee can do more thorough checking of the subsequent three transcripts and provide feedback to the translator.
-These reviews will be continued in batches of three until the quality is acceptable for each transcriber. - Following this determination, systematic quality checks will include listening to at least three, 5minute spots per interview of the audio file as compared to the transcript for 10% of transcripts. - Sites will log the QC process (including which transcripts were reviewed in its entirety and which were spot checked and by whom).
+These reviews will be continued in batches of three until the quality is acceptable for each transcriber. - Following this determination, systematic quality checks will include listening to at least three, 5-minute spots per interview of the audio file as compared to the transcript for 10% of transcripts. - Sites will log the QC process (including which transcripts were reviewed in its entirety and which were spot checked and by whom).
 Prior to start of the study, sites should send the template of what their QC log will look like to RTI.
 During the study, sites will send this QC log sheet to RTI monthly.
-Further information and guidance on creating a QC log is located in Appendix 6-5. - If at any time the site coordinator decides that the direct transcription from audio to English transcript is not consistently of high quality, he/she will consult the MTN-041 Management Team to determine the corrective action, which may involve a temporary or permanent switch from a 1-step to a 2-step transcription/translation process for that translator. - The text of each transcript should still be reviewed by a second staff member (who did not translate the interview) in its entirety even if the entire audio file is not reviewed for completion, content clarity and typos.
-Sites will document which staff member reviewed each transcript on the transcript heading.